-The Austrian Cultural Forum New York opens the mind and senses to the Vienna of today with festival programming that expands upon the country's vast artistic, intellectual, and cultural legacies.
-The ACFNY explores the vibrant creative fabric of the "city of dreams" in the 21st century with programs of contemporary music, a lecture and discussion series, films, readings, dance performances, and a major visual art exhibition entitled The Vienna Complex.
+The Austrian Cultural Forum New York explores the vibrant creative fabric of the "city of dreams" in the 21st century with programs of of contemporary music, a lecture and discussion series, films, readings, dance performances, and a major visual art exhibition entitled The Vienna Complex.

 The New York Art Resources Consortium (NYARC)—a collaboration between the libraries of the The Frick Collection, Brooklyn Museum, and The Museum of Modern Art—has extensive holdings of materials relating to artist Gustav Klimt (1862–1918).
 In 2014, NYARC will produce and release a web-based exhibition of its Vienna Secession (Union of Austrian Artists) catalogs and other related materials for the period that Klimt, as a founding member, was involved, including the 14th Secession exhibition (1902) that was designed by Joseph Hoffmann and included tributes to Beethoven.

-The Jewish Museum presents a talk by Nobel Prize–winning neuroscientist Dr. Eric Kandel, author of The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the Present.
+The Jewish Museum presents a talk by Nobel Prize–winning neuroscientist Dr. Eric Kandel, author of The Age of Insight: The Quest to Understand the Unconscious in Art, Mind, and Brain, from Vienna 1900 to the Present, on February 27.

-The Juilliard School presents its own AXIOM ensemble in an Alice Tully Hall concert conducted by Jeffrey Milarsky, which includes contemporary Austrian composer Georg Friedrich Haas's Monodie.
+The Juilliard School presents its own AXIOM ensemble in an Alice Tully Hall concert on February 27, conducted by Jeffrey Milarsky, which includes contemporary Austrian composer Georg Friedrich Haas's Monodie.